codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

   </tr>
 </table>

-This is simple to draw out on a sheet of paper, but how would you represent this game of tic-tac-toe using code?
+Tic-tac-toe is simple to draw out on a sheet of paper, but how would you represent this game using code?
 While it is possible to represent this game using an array, it is simpler to use a data structure we call a **grid**.
 We may also call them 2D arrays, multidimensional arrays, tables, or matrices.

 Grids are great for representing data that are laid out in two dimensions, like a tic-tac-toe game, or a game of chess.